sergey-shandar/public/notes/dweb/foundation.md

 The main principle of the truly decentralized network is proofs instead of protocols.

-A proof has two parts: a statement to prove and the algorithm (a purely mathematical function) that accepts data and returns `true`, if the data confirms the statement, or `false` otherwise.
+A proof has two parts: a statement to prove and the algorithm (a purely mathematical function) that accepts data and returns `true`, if the data confirms the statement, or `false` otherwise. `f(statement, data) -> boolean`.

-In such systems, the function doesn't rely on other factors, such as where, when and how we recieve the data.
+In such systems, the function doesn't depend on other factors, such as where, when, and how we receive the data.
+The function is pure (fully deterministic).
+It means that it always returns the same result for the same statement and data.

 ## Structure